-Our Child Safeguarding Statement has been developed in line with requirements under the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children (2017), and Tusla’s Child Safeguarding: A Guide for Policy, Procedure and Practice.
-In addition to the procedures listed in our risk assessment, the following procedures support our intention to safeguard children while they are availing of our service:
+Our Child Safeguarding Statement has been developed in line with requirements under the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children (2017), and Tulsa’s Child Safeguarding: A Guide for Policy, Procedure and Practice.

-It should be noted that Parentline does not deal with children as part of our service delivery.
+As has already been noted Parentline does not deal with children as part of our service delivery.
 We deal directly with parents only and ask parents not to bring children to our premises.

 However, in case there is a breach of this rule the following applies:

-Parentline does not work with children so it is felt that child safeguarding training is not appropriate for everyone.
-However, the CEO (Relevant Person under the Children First Act 2015) attends appropriate training to keep up to date with current procedures and legislation.
+As Parentline does not work with children, it is felt that child safeguarding training is not required for everyone.
+However, the CEO (Relevant Person under the Children First Act 2015), and another nominated volunteer, attends appropriate training to keep up to date with current procedures and legislation.
 This training is typically delivered by Tusla and The Carmichael Centre.

-If Parentline becomes aware of a child protection or welfare concern and has identifying information they report it initially to the CEO (Relevant Person) who will then report it to Prevention Partnership & Family Support Manager, Tusla.
+If anyone connected with Parentline becomes aware of a child protection or welfare concern, and has identifying information, they report it initially to the CEO (Relevant Person) who will then report it to The Prevention, Partnership & Family Support Manager at Tusla.

 As part of the policy, the Relevant Person and Deputy are listed in The Helpline Room, to which all staff and volunteers have access.
 Incoming staff or volunteers are informed as part of induction.